-During the three months ended February 29, 2016, the Company entered into an uncommitted supply-chain financing program with a United States financial institution under which trade accounts receivable of a certain customer may be acquired, without recourse, by the financial institution.
+In January 2016, the Company entered into an uncommitted supply-chain financing program with a United States financial institution under which trade accounts receivable of a certain customer may be acquired, without recourse, by the financial institution.
 Available capacity under this program is dependent on the level of our trade accounts receivable with this customer and the financial institution's willingness to purchase such receivables.
-At February 29, 2016, accounts receivable sold to and held by the financial institution under this program were \$41,684.
-Discount fees of \$116, incurred during the three months ended February 29, 2016, related to the sale of trade accounts receivable under this facility are included in "Interest expense and finance charges, net" in the consolidated statement of operations.
+As of August 31, 2016, accounts receivable sold to and held by the financial institution under this program were \$58,238.
+During the three and nine months ended August 31, 2016, discount fees of \$318 and \$696 related to the sale of trade accounts receivable under this facility, respectively, were included in "Interest expense and finance charges, net" in the consolidated statement of operations.

 The Company also has other financing agreements in North America with various financial institutions ("Flooring Companies") to allow certain customers of the Company to finance their purchases directly with the Flooring Companies.
 Under these agreements, the Flooring Companies pay to the Company the selling price of products sold to various customers, less a discount, within approximately 15 to 30 days from the date of sale.
 The Company is contingently liable to repurchase inventory sold under flooring agreements in the event of any default by its customers under the agreement and such inventory being repossessed by the Flooring Companies.
-Please see Note 15-Commitments and Contingencies for further information.
+Please see Note 16-Commitments and Contingencies for further information.

-For the three months ended February 29, 2016 and February 28, 2015 (currency and share amounts in thousands, except per share amounts) (unaudited)
+For the three and nine months ended August 31, 2016 and 2015 (currency and share amounts in thousands, except per share amounts) (unaudited)